Hands-on Construction for People in Need

 A great hands-on construction opportunity to serve others in need, with family and friends and co-workers!

-Who: Everyone is welcome participate – No experience necessary!
+Who: Everyone is welcome to participate – No experience necessary!

 When: Saturday, September 16, 2017 (8am-2pm)